bettyjunod/cloud-native-cookbook/README.md

 ## Everyone is Welcome

 Please feel free to organize, make suggestions, anything!
 I am not a well-versed GitHub user so I'm going to need some help from the engineers out there :)

+## How to Add

+Folders by Category, then a sub-folder which includes your recipe and any pics you'd like to add